piranha/solovyov.net/src/en/2014/cljs-start.md

 hide: true
 ----

-This is a short guide which indends to give you shortest path to writing [ClojureScript][] with [React][] and reloadless workflow.
+This is a short guide which intends to give you shortest path to writing [ClojureScript][] with [React][] and reloadless workflow.
 It doesn't teach you how to write actual applications, only how to set up all the necessary (and boring) boilerplate.
-For an actual application demo see [snake][] or [flappy-bird][].
+For an application example see [snake][] or [flappy-bird][].
 Let's get started.

 [ClojureScript]: https://github.com/clojure/clojurescript